 Warren home prices are not only among the most expensive in New Jersey, but Warren real estate also consistently ranks among the most expensive in America.

-Warren is a decidedly white-collar town, with fully 89.91% of the workforce employed in white-collar jobs, well above the national average.
+Warren is a decidedly white-collar town, with fully 91.46% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Warren is a town of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Warren who work in management occupations (18.06%), sales jobs (13.11%), and office and administrative support (9.79%).
+There are especially a lot of people living in Warren who work in management occupations (17.60%), sales jobs (14.68%), and healthcare (9.29%).

 Also of interest is that Warren has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Warren telecommute to their jobs.
-Overall, about 9.04% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 8.12% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The most common language spoken in Warren is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Chinese and Spanish.